 The Virtual Lab‘s approach can be seen in this How Semiconductors and Transistors Work webpage (which, alone, has now been viewed by over one million visitors).
 The impact of the website grew to the point that the international (almost half million member) Institute of Electrical and Electronic Engineers (IEEE) awarded me their 2009 Undergraduate Teaching Medal "for providing opportunities to both undergraduate and pre-college students for discovery through both laboratory projects and virtual experiments on the world wide web."

 A few years later, NSF‘s Nanoscience Undergraduate Education (NUE) program challenged academics to develop a new curriculum introducing early undergraduates to this rapidly emerging field.
 In response, I led a University of Virginia (UVA / ) team proposing a "Hands on Introduction to Nanoscience" that would incorporate new miniaturized scanning tunneling and atomic force microscopes (STMs / AFMs).
 These instruments would allow freshmen to do something that the overwhelming majority of career scientists never get a chance to do: see individual atoms.

 This idea, coupled with my commitment to web post all materials developed for the class (including new Virtual Lab animations explaining the inner working of these STMs and AFMs) won a 2007 NUE grant.
 I spent those funds entirely on instrumentation for the class at UVA.
 UVA, in turn, supplied additional funds to expand those labs, and to both maintain and supply them for the seventeen times I taught the class.
-The online content that I created for that class is now the Nanoscience component of WeCanFigureThisOut.org.
+The online content that I created for that class now forms the Nanoscience component of WeCanFigureThisOut.org.

 Although I have never worked directly in the energy field, my Bell Labs research involved "optoelectronic" telecommunication devices that are based on the same physics and materials as photovoltaic solar cells (PV cells).
 This brought me into frequent contact with PV researchers, including two who went on to found major U.S. solar energy companies.